ayoayco/mnswpr/README.md

 I wanted to give her the same game, with a similar leader board she can dominate.
 And this is also a chance for me to dig deeper into vanilla JS.

-Can I make page with complex interactions (more on this later) without any dependency?
+Can I make a page with complex interactions (more on this later) without any library dependency?

 ## What I have learned: